MStoykov/gst/README.md

 	$ cd examples
 	$ go run simple.go
+	$ go run webcam.go

 To run live WebM example use `go run live_webm.go` and open http://127.0.0.1:8080 with your browser.
 You probably need to wait a long time for video because of small bitrate of this stream and big buffer in you browser.

+### Upstream

+This is a fork.
+To get the original:

+    $ go get github.com/ziutek/gst